mtzfactory/nango/docs/docs/add-sync.md

 The **Full Refresh + Overwrite** mode is used by default.
 To use the **Full Refresh + Upsert** mode, provide a right value for the `unique_key` field in the [Sync config options](add-sync.md#sync-options), the value of which will be used to dedupe rows.

 You can view your Sync configurations in the SQL table `_nango_syncs` and your Sync jobs in `_nango_jobs`.

+### Syncing frequency

+By default, Sync jobs run hourly by default.
+You can configure the Sync frequency with the `frequency` parameter in the [Sync config options](add-sync.md#sync-options).

 ## Database Storage